 My understanding of what may have caused my cancers has evolved over time.
 In the beginning, I looked to toxic exposure, but then stress moved to the forefront.
 Today, I am also open to the idea that cancer was allowed to grow in my body because I had unresolved emotional wounds that could only be healed by using my gifts to serve others.
 Then again, maybe it was the chicken pox virus that has been loosely tied to both of my cancers.
 I think it’s difficult to say for sure, but what I can say for sure is that I now have a deeper understanding of what is expected from me as I travel down my divine path.”

-EDITOR’S NOTE: As of April 2020, Kathy is thriving in health post-diagnosis.
+EDITOR’S NOTE: As of October 2020, Kathy is thriving in health post-diagnosis.
+Here is her update: